 TiggyWigs staff are trained in the care and education of children in Early Years.
-The knowledge and experience we have, as well as the assessment we carry out using the Early Years Foundation Stage curriculum, helps us identify where children need additional support.
-Our aim is to work as closely as possible with families to ensure the continuity of care for the child.
+The knowledge and experience our staff have, as well as the assessment they carry out using the Early Years Foundation Stage curriculum, helps them identify where children need additional support.
+Our aim is to work as closely as possible with families to ensure continuity of care for the child.

-Other professionals that have had contact with your child before they attended the nursery may have already provided you with some information if they felt the child may need extra support.
+Other professionals that have had contact with your child before they attended the nursery may have already provided you with information if they felt that your child needed extra support.
 For example, a health visitor could recognise a speech and language delay and signpost what you would need to do next.
-In cases such as this, if you are planning to enrol your child in the nursery then it is important that we are made aware of the advice that was provided by other professionals.
-The local Children and Family Centre can provide you with an array of information and support so be sure to sign up there too.
+In this instance, if you are planning on enrolling in the nursery it is important that staff are aware of the advice that was provided by other professionals.
+The local children and family centre can provide you with an array of information and support so be sure to sign up there too.

-If you have any concerns at all about your child and think that he or she may have Special Educational Needs then you can talk to his or her key person at the nursery.
-Every child is assigned a key person in the setting who will be responsible for assessment and personal care; they will also be the person who gets to know the child best.
-This helps the staff to build attachments and relationships with the child, and helps to identify where there may be SEN. Once your concerns have been expressed to the key person they will be able to advise you on what to do next.
+If you are at all concerned about your child and think that he/she may have Special Educational Needs (SEN) you can talk to his or her key person at the nursery.
+Every child is assigned a key person in the setting who is responsible for assessment and personal care, they will be the person who gets to know the child.
+This helps staff build attachments and relationships but also helps the staff to identify where there may be SEN. Once your concerns have been expressed to the key person they will be able to advise you on what to do next.

-Staff will engage with the children and will try to establish the best approach to use for the child’s personality, age and stage of development.
-The key person will work closely with the setting SENCO (special educational needs coordinator) to ensure that steps are put in place to help the child move forward.
-This could include creating a personal play plan for your child or suggesting strategies that can be tried both at home and in the setting.
-Achievements to work towards are clear for the child, the parents and the nursery staff so that everyone understands what the aims are and the different things that we can try to achieve them.
+Staff will engage with the children and will try to establish the best approach to use by taking into account the child’s personality, age and stage of development.
+The key person will work closely with the setting Special Educational Needs Co-ordinator (SENCO) to ensure that steps are in place that help the child to move forward.
+This could include creating a personal play plan for your child, or suggesting strategies that can be tried both at home and in the setting to help.
+Achievements to work towards are clear for the child, parents and the nursery staff so that everyone understands what the aims are, and the different things that we can try in order to achieve them.

-The key person and/or SENCO may also access inclusion support, subject to consent from the family.
-Inclusion support may provide targeted setting support where someone comes out and visits the child to decide how best to support him or her in the setting.
-They will be able to provide strategies that may help the child in his or her development and help identify next steps and whether the child needs to see any other professionals.
-The nursery will always work closely with the family and parents/carers are free to express their thoughts at any time.
+The key person and/or SENCO may also access inclusion support with consent from the family.
+Inclusion support may provide targeted setting support, where someone comes out and visits the child to decide how best to support him or her in the setting.
+They will be able to provide strategies that may help the child in his/her development and help identify next steps and whether or not the child needs to see any other professionals.
+The nursery will work closely with the family at all times and parents or carers can express their concerns at any time.

-If staff have a concern for a child under a specific area of learning they may create a play plan (PP) or individual education plan (IEP) that will outline specific targets that are an achievable challenge for the child to help them to progress in that area.
-The PP or IEP will also outline what the parents can do at home to help support the child.
+If staff have a concern for a child under a specific area of learning they may create an individual plan that will outline specific targets that are an achievable challenge for the child to help them to progress in that area.
+This individual plan is completed alongside parents and outlines what we collectivity hope to achieve for the child as well as what can be done both at the setting and at home to support the child.
 This may be completed with the nursery SENCO.
 Our staff have access to a broad range of resources that can be used to help support a child that we feel may need additional support, staff are given guidance on how to access and utilise these resources in practice.

-The children’s online learning journal marks important milestones and progress and can be viewed at any time as parents are given their own login, following a signed agreement.
-Staff are always available for informal or formal meetings and parent’s evenings give the chance for more detailed discussion of learning and progress.
+The children’s learning journal marks important milestones and progress and can be viewed at any time, parents are given their own login following a signed agreement.
+Staff are always available for informal or formal meetings and parents evenings give the chance for more detailed discussion of learning and progress.
 As well as this, next steps are shared with the parents every four months and can be discussed with the key person.
-The next steps will highlight what to do next with the child, both inside and outside the nursery, and can provide information for parents about how to support their child at home.
+The next steps will highlight what to do next with the child both inside and outside the nursery and can provide information for parents about how to support their child at home.

-Parents are provided with information on the EYFS curriculum when they first start the setting and this can help to understand how the curriculum is put into practice.
+Parents are provided with information on the EYFS curriculum when they first start the setting, which can help to understand how the curriculum is put into practice.

-Our toddler room staff complete detailed two-year checks for each child attending the nursery between the ages of two and three.
+Our toddler room staff complete detailed two year checks for each child if they are attending the nursery between the ages of two and three.
 These checks give parents an in-depth idea of how their child is doing and where we feel they are in the curriculum.
-As we do these two-year checks with a health visitor it is great to discuss any concerns we have with them there so that between us we can all decide on what to do next.
+As we do these two year checks with a health visitor it is great to discuss any concerns with them there so that we can all decide on what to do next together.

 We also have an email address that parents can use to contact the nursery and a closed group on Facebook that allows parents to keep up to date with current practice and events in the nursery.
 Parents can discuss their concerns with staff at any time and staff will be able to provide parents with ideas on how to support their child’s learning and development at home.